-Please may we have a debate on what the Government can do to support our steel industry?
-Today, Community union and others are launching a campaign to highlight how we need our steel.
+Please may we have a debate on what the the Government can do to support our steel industry?
+Today, the Community union and others are launching a campaign to highlight how we need our steel.
 A debate would give hon.
 Members an opportunity to press Ministers to commit to using Britain’s steel as we rebuild, and to getting all Departments signed up to the steel charter.

 The hon.
 Lady is a great champion of the steel industry and has been for a long time, and the Government are very keen to help all industry.
 That is why the plans that have been put in place are to help the whole of the British economy, and that seems to be working well.
-It seems to be helping keep people in work, which is absolutely essential.
+It seems to be helping to keep people in work, which is absolutely essential.
 As regards a specific debate, quite often before the start of a recess there is an Adjournment debate that allows a wide range of topics to be debated.
 I would not like to give away what I am going to say next week, but it may be possible that such a debate will be facilitated.